m4rz910/NYISOToolkit/README.md

 # NYISOToolkit
-A package for accessing power system data data (NYISOData), generating statistics (NYISOStat), and creating visualizations (NYISOVis) from the New York Independent System Operator (NYISO).
+A package for accessing power system data (NYISOData), generating statistics (NYISOStat), and creating visualizations (NYISOVis) from the New York Independent System Operator (NYISO).

 # Installation
 ```python